chrissherlock/inside-libreoffice/operating_system_layer/processes.md

 This sets up a condition variable that is set if the thread is unexpected terminated.

+**Step 7:** `ChildListMutex` ensures that the pointer to the global pointer to the mutex that protects access to the global linked list of child processes is set to a new mutex.

 ```cpp
     if (ChildListMutex == nullptr)
         ChildListMutex = osl_createMutex();
 ```

-`ChildListMutex` ensures that the pointer to the global pointer to the mutex that protects access to the global linked list of child processes is set to a new mutex.
+**Step 8:** The process is actually executed in this thread, when it is done it sets the condition variable to allow the function to shutdown the process cleanly.

 ```cpp
     Data.m_started = osl_createCondition();